mlcommons/algorithmic-efficiency/docs/DOCUMENTATION.md

 ### Tuning

-Tuning will be substantially different for the [external](#external-tuning-ruleset) and the [self-tuning ruleset](#self-tuning-ruleset) and the individual specifications for each will be described in the following.
+Tuning will be substantially different for the [**external**](#external-tuning-ruleset) and the [**self-tuning ruleset**](#self-tuning-ruleset) and the individual specifications for each will be described in the following.

 #### External tuning ruleset

-For each workload, the hyperparameters are tuned using $O=5$ tuning **trials**.
-To estimate the variance of the results, this tuning will be repeated for $S=3$ **studies**, for a total of $S\cdot O = 15$ different hyperparameter settings.
-The submitters will provide a workload-agnostic search space and the working group will then return $15$ hyperparameters settings obtained using [(quasi)random search](https://arxiv.org/abs/1706.03200).
-The working group will also randomly partition these $15$ trials into $3$ studies of $5$ trials each.
-In lieu of independent samples from a search space, submissions can instead supply a fixed list of $5$ hyper-parameter points that will be sampled without replacement.

-In each trial, the tuning trial with the fastest training time to achieve the _validation target_ is determined among the $O=5$ hyperparameter settings.
-For scoring, we use this required training time to reach the _validation targets_ of those $3$ selected runs.
-The median of these $3$ per-study training times will be the final training time for the submission on this workload and is used in the scoring procedure (see the "[Scoring submissions](#scoring)" section).
-Runs that do not reach the target performance of the evaluation metric have an infinite time.
-Submissions are always free to perform additional self-tuning while being timed.
+For every workload, **$5$ tuning _trials_** are run, and this tuning process is **repeated in $3$ independent _studies_** to capture variance, resulting in $15$ runs overall.
+Submitters have to provide a _worklaod-agnostic search space_, via a `tuning_search_space.json` file.
+During scoring, we draw $15$ hyperparameter configurations from this search space using [(quasi)random search](https://arxiv.org/abs/1706.03200) and randomly assign them to the $3$ studies with each $5$ trials.
+Instead of independent samples from a search space, submitters can also provide a fixed list of $5$ hyperparameter points, which will be sampled without replacement.

+Within each study, the tuning trial that reaches the validation target in the shortest training time is selected.
+The median of these $3$ per-study times becomes the official _per-workload runtime_ of the submission and these $8$ _per-workload runtimes_ are used in the scoring procedure (see the [**Scoring submissions**](#scoring) section).
+Any run that fails to achieve the target metric within the workload's `max_runtime` is assigned an infinite _per-workload runtime_.

+> [!NOTE]
+> Submissions are always free to perform additional self-tuning while being timed.

 #### Self-tuning ruleset

-Submissions to this ruleset are not allowed to have user-defined hyperparameters.
-This ruleset allows both submissions that use the same hyperparameters for all workloads (e.g. Adam with default parameters), as well as submissions that perform inner-loop tuning during their training run (e.g. SGD with line searches).
+Submissions under this ruleset are not allowed to have user-defined hyperparameters.
+Instead, submissions can either apply one "default" hyperparameter configuration for all workloads (e.g. Adam with default settings), or perform inner-loop tuning during their training run (e.g. SGD with line searches).

-Submissions will run on one instance of the [benchmarking hardware](#benchmarking-hardware).
-As always, submissions are allowed to perform inner-loop tuning (e.g. for their learning rate) but the tuning efforts will be part of their score.
-A submission will run _S=3_ times and its score will be the median time to reach the target evaluation metric value on the validation set.
+All workload adaptations, e.g. inner-loop tuning, will be part of the submission's score.

+For each workload, a submission will run for **$3$ independent studies**, and its score is the median time to reach the validation target.
 To account for the lack of external tuning, submissions have a longer time budget to reach the target performance.
+Compared to the [**external tuning ruleset**](#external-tuning-ruleset), the `max_runtime` is $1.5\times$ longer (i.e. multiply the `max_runtimes` from the [**workload overview table**](#workloads) by $1.5$).
-Compared to the [external tuning ruleset](#external-tuning-ruleset), the `max_runtime` is $1.5$ times longer.
-Runs that do not reach the target performance of the evaluation metric within this allotted time budget have an infinite time.
+As in the [**external tuning ruleset**](#external-tuning-ruleset), any run that fails to achieve the target within this window is assigned an infinite runtime.

 ### Workloads

-For the purposes of the Training Algorithm Track, we consider a workload the combination of a `dataset`, `model`, `loss_fn`, along with a target that is defined over some evaluation metric.
-E.g., ResNet50 on ImageNet using the cross-entropy loss until a target error of 22.6% on the validation set has been reached, would constitute a workload.
-The evaluation metric, in this example the misclassification error rate, is directly implied by the dataset/task.
+For the purposes of the _AlgoPerf: Training Algorithms_ benchmark, we consider a workload the combination of a `dataset`, `model`, `loss_fn`, along with a `target` that is defined over some evaluation `metric`.
+E.g., `ResNet-50` on `ImageNet` using the `cross-entropy` loss until a target `error` of `22.6%` on the validation set has been reached, would constitute a workload.

-A less computationally expensive subset of the workloads is collected with the [qualification set](#qualification-set).
-Submitters without enough compute resources to self-report on the full set of workloads can instead self-report on this smaller qualification set.
-Well-performing submissions can thereby qualify for computational resources provided by sponsors of the benchmark to be scored on the full benchmark set.

-NOTE: Submitters are no longer required to self-report results for AlgoPerf competition v0.5.

-The AlgoPerf workloads contain a diverse set of tasks such as image classification, machine translation, speech recognition, or other typical machine learning tasks.
-For a single task there might be multiple models and therefore multiple workloads.
-The entire set of workloads should have a combined runtime of roughly 100 hours on the [benchmarking hardware](#benchmarking-hardware).
+The _AlgoPerf: Training Algorithms_ benchmark contains a diverse set of $8$ workloads spanning tasks such as image classification, machine translation, speech recognition, or other typical machine learning tasks.
+For a single task and dataset there might be multiple models and therefore multiple workloads.
+As a rough guideline, the entire set of workloads should have a combined runtime of roughly $100$ hours on the [**benchmarking hardware**](#benchmarking-hardware).

-The currently eight workloads are:
+The currently eight _AlgoPerf Workloads_ are:

 |       | **Task**                      | **Dataset** | **Model**   | **Loss** | **Metric** | Validation<br>**Target** | Test<br>**Target** | Maximum<br>**Runtime** <br>(in secs) | Default<br>**Dropout**<br>Value             |
 | ----- | ----------------------------- | ----------- | ----------- | -------- | ---------- | ------------------------ | ------------------ | ------------------------------------ | ------------------------------------------- |